aryankr30082002/Summarizer/README.md

-# Summarizer
-#📄 README: LLM Summarizer (Dual LLM Approach)
+# 📄 README: LLM Summarizer (Dual LLM Approach)

 ✨ Project Overview

 The LLM Summarizer is a Python-based tool that leverages two Large Language Models (LLMs) to summarize any webpage or raw text content.
 This dual-LLM approach ensures flexibility and robustness by allowing the user to choose between models based on use-case, cost, or performance.

-🚀 Features
+🚀 Features-
 ✅ Summarize content via web URL or plain text input.

 ✅ Switch between two LLMs (e.g., Ollama & OpenAI GPT or others).